rdytech/superset-client/README.md

 ## Releasing a new version

-On develop branch make sure to update `Superset::VERSION` and `CHANGELOG.md` with the new version number and changes
+On develop branch make sure to update `Superset::VERSION` and `CHANGELOG.md` with the new version number and changes.
+And of course that the lastest version is built and in the repo.

+`gem build superset.gemspec`

 ReadyTech hosts its own private gemfury remote repo.
 Add the repo, this only needs to be done once.